Aryan0304Yadav/mentor/README.md

-# MentorDashboard
+# Mentor Dashboard (Mentor Mentee)

 ## Overview

-MentorDashboard is a comprehensive platform designed to manage and streamline mentor-mentee interactions.
+Mentor Dashboard is a comprehensive platform designed to manage and streamline mentor-mentee interactions.
 It provides various functionalities, including a dashboard for mentors, a query management system for mentees, and customizable settings for accessibility and user preferences.

 ## Features